-The Nandroya Falls Trail
+The Nandroya Falls Walk

 This waterfall hike is one of my personal favorites in the entire Wet Tropics Heritage Area.
 The trail is narrow and surrounded by thick rainforest vines and tropical vegetation on all sides.
 The Wooroonooran is known to be a wetter and in my opinion, more wild National Park than the others in the area.

-The hike only takes about 40 minutes to reach the main level of Nandroya Falls but you’ll probably want to spend more time exploring.
 Allow at least 2 hours for the return trip back to the campground car park with a bit of time at the falls.

 Along the way, you'll pass some incredible tropical creeks and some of the biggest fig trees that I've ever seen.

-Three Epic Waterfalls on One Hike?
+Three Waterfalls on One Hike?

 I definitely wasn't expecting it, but the Nandroya Falls trail actually includes three waterfalls.
 These include Silver Falls and the two tiers of Nandroya Falls.